Differentially Private Distributed Nonconvex Stochastic Optimization with Quantized Communication: Introduction

+Although some advancements have been made for considering network bandwidth limitation and privacy preserving simultaneously for distributed stochastic optimization (\!\!\cite{ding2021differentially,wang2023quantization,yan2023killing}), some open problems still persist. \cite{yan2023killing} provides new insights into the correlated nature of communication and privacy, but the convergence accuracy is sacrificed. \cite{ding2021differentially,wang2023quantization} proposes a comprehensive solution that could simultaneously achieve privacy preserving, convergence and improved communication efficiency under the assumption that gradients are bounded.
+Regarding the privacy preserving, the sensitive information in \cite{ding2021differentially,wang2023quantization,yan2023killing} cannot be protected over infinite iterations.

+Motivated by the aforementioned observations, the following questions may be raised: ``how to design a privacy-preserving distributed nonconvex stochastic optimization algorithm that can enhance the differential privacy level while achieving convergence and improving communication efficiency simultaneously, especially avoiding the bounded gradients often occurred in existing results?"
+If there exists such an algorithm, then we are further concerned about ``how do the added privacy noises affect the convergence rate of the algorithm?"
+In this paper, we give analytical solutions to the above questions and propose a novel differentially private distributed nonconvex stochastic optimization algorithm with quantized communication.
+The main contribution is as follows: \begin{itemize}[leftmargin=*] \item A sampling parameter-controlled subsampling method is proposed to enhance the differential privacy level.
+By using this subsampling method, cumulative differential privacy budgets $\epsilon$, $\delta$ are reduced with guaranteed mean square convergence for general privacy noises.
+Furthermore, finite cumulative differential privacy budgets $\epsilon$, $\delta$ are achieved over infinite iterations.

+\item In comparison to the existing results, the mean square convergence of the algorithm for nonconvex cost functions is achieved by removing the assumption that gradients are bounded.
+Furthermore, when the nonconvex cost function satisfies the Polyak-{\L}ojasiewicz condition, a convergence rate of the algorithm for general privacy noises is provided, including decaying, constant and increasing privacy noises.
+This is non-trivial even without considering privacy protection problem.

+\item A two-time-scale step-sizes method is employed to eliminate the effect of the quantization error on the convergence.
+By combining this method with a probabilistic quantizer, the mean square convergence of the algorithm is achieved while improving communication efficiency simultaneously.
+More interestingly, finite cumulative differential privacy budgets $\epsilon$, $\delta$ over infinite iterations and the mean square convergence of the algorithm are achieved simultaneously while improving communication efficiency for the first time.

-This paper is organized as follows: Section \ref{section2} formulates the problem to be investigated.
+\item The effectiveness of our algorithm is evaluated by using the distributed training of a convolutional neural network on the ``MNIST'' dataset.
+Our experimental results confirm that the proposed approach is superior to existing counterparts in terms of training/test accuracies, convergence rate, and differential privacy level. \end{itemize} This paper is organized as follows: Section \ref{section2} formulates the problem to be investigated.
 Section \ref{section3} presents the main results including the privacy, convergence and oracle complexity analysis of the algorithm.
-Section \ref{section4} provides a numerical example of the distributed training of a convolutional neural network on the ``MNIST'' dataset.
+Section \ref{section4} provides a numerical example.
 Section \ref{section5} gives some concluding remarks.